SCC CURRICULUM DIALOGUE

 As a next step, SCC and CEDD convened a joint panel and a workshop at the 2018 AASHE Conference, also held in Pittsburgh in October 2018.
 [PPT presentations available here; Workshop summary available here].

-Peter Soyka’s webinar for SCC on October 10, 2018 updated his summary and analysis.
+Peter Soyka’s webinar for SCC on October 10, 2018 updated his summary and analysis of surveys.
 [Video recording available here; Slides available here].

 Finally, at the NCSE Conference in January 2019 in Washington, DC, SCC and CEDD again convened a joint panel and a workshop on sustainability competencies.
 [Slides available here]